 Another time, I tried 1 1/2 cups boiling water to 1 cup bulgur but still had water at the bottom of the pan so I had to drain the bulgur thoroughly in a sieve.

-I like tabouli a little wetter and pretty lemony, so there too, adjust to your taste.
-If you plan to serve the tabouli at a later time, leave the dressing off.
+If you plan to make ahead and serve the tabouli at a later time, leave the dressing off.

 Happy Salad Season!